YTasheva/EasyShip/README.md

 > [EasyShip.com](#) &nbsp;&middot;&nbsp;
 > Email [easyship@gmail.com](#) &nbsp;&middot;&nbsp;
 > Copyright &copy; 2024 All Rights Reserved.
-Site By Yuliya Tasheva&Andrew Yu&reg;
+Site By Yuliya Tasheva & Andrew Yu&reg;

 **Thank you for using and contributing to the EasyShip website!
 Your support helps us continually improve and deliver the best shipping management experience.**